joshrabinowitz/YancyTest/README.md

 This will run a server at port 5000 as per plackup docs.

-We want to implement preaction's suggestion at
+This poroject implements preaction's suggestion at
     https://gist.github.com/preaction/edcd513769cb61a1e08637d881626f1b
 which is: